-I (3L,3CR): This course presents fundamental knowledge of therapeutic activity practice with institutionalized adults.
+(3CR) This course presents fundamental knowledge of therapeutic activity practice with institutionalized adults.
 Students will learn to function effectively as members of the health care team whose common objective is to improve quality of life for the dependent adult.
+(Fall semester.)
 Concurrent enrollment: APRO 1970.
-(Fall semester.)

-APRO 1050 Activities Professionals II
+APRO 1050 - Activities Professionals II

-(3L,3CR): Acquaint students with the need for activity programming and care planning for the physical, psychosocial, spiritual, and recreational needs of the ill and fragile institutionalized adult.
-Prerequisite: APRO 1010 and APRO 1970.
+(3CR) Acquaint students with the need for activity programming and care planning for the physical, psychosocial, spiritual, and recreational needs of the ill and fragile institutionalized adult.
+(Spring semester.)
+Prerequisites: APRO 1010 and APRO 1970.
 Concurrent enrollment: APRO 1971.
-(Spring semester.)

-APRO 1970 Activities Professionals:
+APRO 1970 - Activities Professionals: Practicum I

-Practicum I (6LB,3CR): This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
+(3CR) This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
 The field experience is coordinated with the primary instructor and an on-site practicum supervisor.
 The primary instructor will provide the student and practicum supervisor with practicum content and assignments.
 The student may be supervised on the job or as a volunteer.
+(Fall semester.)
 Concurrent enrollment: APRO 1010.
-(Fall semester.)

-APRO 1971 Activities Professionals:
+APRO 1971 - Activities Professionals: Practicum II

-Practicum II (6LB,3CR): A continuation of APRO 1970.
-This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
-The field experience is coordinated with the primary instructor and an on site practicum supervisor.
+(3CR) A continuation of APRO 1970.
+This practicum strengthens the learning in the classroom by providing field experience in a longterm care setting.
+The field experience is coordinated with the primary instructor and an onsite practicum supervisor.
 The primary instructor will provide the student and practicum supervisor with practicum content and assignments.
 The student may be supervised on the job or as a volunteer.
 Integrates the team approach to providing care of institutionalized adults with practical assignments and projects.
-Prerequisite: APRO 1010 and APRO 1970.
+(Spring semester.)
+Prerequisites: APRO 1010 and APRO 1970.
 Concurrent enrollment: APRO 1050.
-(Spring semester.)

-APRO 2010 Advanced Management I
+APRO 2010 - Advanced Management I

-(3L,3CR): This course focuses on how to apply management science principles to the delivery of activity services in a long-term care setting.
-Prerequisite: APRO 1050 and APRO 1971.
+(3CR) This course focuses on how to apply management science principles to the delivery of activity services in a long-term care setting.
+(Fall semester.)
+Prerequisites: APRO 1050 and APRO 1971.
 Concurrent enrollment: APRO 2971.
-(Fall semester.)

-APRO 2050 Advanced Management
+APRO 2050 - Advanced Management II

-II (3L,3CR): This course focuses on developing skills in administrative practices, communication, and community resource development from the perspective of being the director of the activity program in a long-term care setting.
-Prerequisite: APRO 2010 and APRO 1971.
+(3CR) This course focuses on developing skills in administrative practices, communication, and community resource development from the perspective of being the director of the activity program in a long-term care setting.
+(Spring semester.)
+Prerequisites: APRO 2010 and APRO 1971.
 Concurrent enrollment: APRO 2972.
-(Spring semester.)

-APRO 2971 Advanced Management
+APRO 2971 - Advanced Management Practicum I

-Practicum I (6LB,3CR): This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
+(3CR) This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
 It is designed to enhance the student's knowledge about other departments and their responsibilities, as well as deepening the student's understanding of the administration of the activity department.
 The field experience is coordinated with the primary instructor and on-site practicum supervision, if necessary.
 The primary instructor will provide the student and practicum supervisor with practicum content and assignments.
 The student may be supervised on the job or as a volunteer.
-Prerequisite: APRO 1050 and APRO 1971.
+(Fall semester.)
+Prerequisites: APRO 1050 and APRO 1971.
 Concurrent enrollment: APRO 2010.
-(Fall semester.)

-APRO 2972 Advanced Management
+APRO 2972 - Advanced Management Practicum II

-Practicum II (6LB,3CR): This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
+(3CR) This practicum strengthens the learning in the classroom by providing field experience in a long-term care setting.
 It is designed to enhance the student's communication and problem solving skills with project involvement and completion.
 The field experience is coordinated with the primary instructor and on-site practicum supervision, if necessary.
 The primary instructor will provide the student and practicum supervisor with practicum content and assignments.
 The student may be supervised on the job or as a volunteer.
-Prerequisite: APRO 2010 and APRO 2971.
+(Spring semester.)
+Prerequisites: APRO 2010 and APRO 2971.
 Concurrent enrollment: APRO 2050.
-(Spring semester.)